53 Kalypso

-Kalypso (minor planet designation: 53 Kalypso) is a large and very dark main belt asteroid that was discovered by German astronomer Robert Luther on April 4, 1858, at Düsseldorf.
+53 Kalypso is a large and very dark main belt asteroid that was discovered by German astronomer Robert Luther on April 4, 1858, at Düsseldorf.
 It is named after Calypso, a sea nymph in Greek mythology, a name it shares with Calypso, a moon of Saturn.

 The orbit of 53 Kalypso places it in a mean motion resonance with the planets Jupiter and Saturn.
 The computed Lyapunov time for this asteroid is 19,000 years, indicating that it occupies a chaotic orbit that will change randomly over time because of gravitational perturbations of the planets.

 Photometric observations of this asteroid during 2005–06 gave a light curve with a period of 18.075 ± 0.005 hours and a brightness variation of 0.14 in magnitude.
 In 2009, a photometric study from a different viewing angle was performed at the Organ Mesa Observatory in Las Cruces, New Mexico, yielding a rotation period of 9.036 ± 0.001 with a brightness variation of 0.14 ± 0.02 magnitude.
 This is exactly half of the 2005–06 result.
 The author of the earlier study used additional data observation that favored the 9.036 hour period.
 The discrepancy was deemed a consequence of viewing the asteroid from different longitudes.

 Kalypso has been studied by radar.